SaiUbc/F1-League-Racing-Manager/README.md

 # F1 League Management System

 ## Overview
 Welcome to the F1 League Management System!
-This project is designed to simplify the management of points, standings, and penalties in a Formula 1-style racing league.
+This project is designed to simplify the management of points, standings, and penalties in a Formula 1-style esports racing league.
 If you've been struggling with keeping track of race results, adjusting for post-race penalties, and calculating driver and constructor standings, this tool is here to help.

 ## Features
 - **Driver & Team Management**: Track drivers and their respective teams, including their points and positions.